aashi534/react-itunes-search/README.md

 # redux-iTunes-search

-:musical_note: :mag: Web app for iTunes search with React and Redux
+`Web application for itunes search using React and Redux`

 ## Installation